s222416822/BQFL/README.md

-# Decentralized Quantum Federated Learning for Metaverse: Analysis, Design, and Implementation
+# Quantum Federated Learning for Metaverse: Analysis, Design and Implementation
  IEEE Transactions on Network and Service Management

 # Abstract